ablab/spades/docs/running.md

 `--careful`
     Tries to reduce the number of mismatches and short indels.
 Also runs MismatchCorrector - a post processing tool, which uses [BWA](http://bio-bwa.sourceforge.net) tool (comes with SPAdes).
 This option is recommended only for assembly of small genomes.
 We strongly recommend not to use it for large and medium-size eukaryotic genomes.
 Note that this option is not supported by metaSPAdes and rnaSPAdes.

+`--frugal`
+    Memory frugal mode.
+Tries to sacrifice some assembly result contiguity in exchange for reduced memory consumption.
+Mostly recommended for complex metagenomes with elevated levels of strain variation.
+Overall affects the assembly results in an unpredictable way.

 `--continue`
     Continues SPAdes run from the specified output folder starting from the last available check-point.
 Check-points are made after: